ineedthisforCPEN/projecteuler/README.md

 To add a version file, use the tool `generate_version.py` from the `tools` directory.

-`python generate_version.py [--force] PROBLEM_NUMBER VERSION_NUMBER`
+`python generate_version.py [--force] PROBLEM_NUMBER VERSION_RANGE`

-This generates version `VERSION_NUMBER` of the solution for problem `PROBLEM_NUMBER`.
+This tries to generate all version in `VERSION_RANGE` of the solution for problem `PROBLEM_NUMBER`.
 The tool generates a version file using this information and the version template.
+A version range must be either a single number or formatted as `start..end` which represents a range of number from `start` to `end` inclusive (i.e. 1..4 -> 1,2,3,4).

 Note that `generate_version.py` will not skip versions.
 This means that if version 1 of the solution is not implemented, it will fail to create version 2 of the solution.